newrelic/centurion/README.md

 ### Interpolation

-Currently there is one special string for interpolation that can be added to any `env_var` value in the DSL. `%DOCKER_HOSTNAME%` will be replaced with the current server's hostname in the environment variable at deployment time.
+Currently there a couple of special strings for interpolation that can be added to any `env_var` value in the DSL. `%DOCKER_HOSTNAME%` will be replaced with the current server's hostname in the environment variable at deployment time.
+Also `%DOCKER_HOST_IP%` will be replaced with the *public* IP address of the Docker server using a `getaddrinfo` call on the client.

 ### Use TLS certificate